stefanofa/awesome/TOPICS.md

 ## smooth

-*   [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) - How smooth scroll should be
+*   [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) - Smooth scroll at it should be

 ## smooth-scroll

-*   [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) - How smooth scroll should be
+*   [darkroomengineering/lenis](https://github.com/darkroomengineering/lenis) - Smooth scroll at it should be

 ## command-palette